RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation: Conclusion

 \section{Conclusion}

-This work establishes the efficacy of VFMs for projection-base LiDAR point cloud semantic segmentation tasks.
-Despite the substantial domain gap between natural RGB images and range-view representations, our findings demonstrate that principled architectural adaptations tailored to the geometric properties of 3D point clouds can effectively bridge this modality shift and achieve competitive performance.
-Our contribution is a novel adaptation of the SAM2 architecture optimized for range-view point cloud data through targeted modifications in encoder and decoder.
-We develop a comprehensive training methodology that systematically integrates augmentation strategies and training protocols from prior works \cite{RangeSeg, RangeFormer, ptv3, RangeViT}.
-Our empirical analysis reveals that extensive pretraining on 2D datasets, as proposed in \cite{RangeViT}, is unnecessary when employing visual foundation models (VFMs).
-Instead, we demonstrate that multi-dataset training across diverse 3D benchmarks yields superior performance gains.
-To facilitate reproducibility and future research, we will release both source code and model weights.\\ \textbf{Future Work:} A primary limitation of our current approach is computational complexity, particularly regarding parameter count.
-The convolution-free Hiera backbone \cite{hiera} presents inherent challenges for point cloud segmentation due to data sparsity, which necessitates convolutional operations to introduce essential locality bias.
-While our experiments demonstrate that Receptive Field Blocks \cite{ReceptiveFieldBlock} are critical for achieving competitive performance, they constitute the primary computational bottleneck, contributing about 30 million parameters.
-This parameter overhead currently precludes deployment in real-time applications, representing a key area for future optimization efforts.
+This work, to our knowledge, is the first to adapt VFMs for range-view LiDAR point cloud segmentation.
+Despite the domain gap between RGB images and range-view representations, our targeted architectural modifications to the SAM2 encoder and decoder effectively bridged this modality shift and achieved competitive performance.
+We have integrated augmentation strategies and training protocols from prior work \cite{RangeSeg, RangeFormer, ptv3, RangeViT}.
+Notably, we find that multi-dataset training across diverse 3D benchmarks outperforms extensive 2D pretraining as in \cite{RangeViT}.
+We will release source code and model weights.\\ \textbf{Future Work:} The primary limitation is computational complexity.
+The convolution-free Hiera backbone \cite{Hiera} struggles with point cloud sparsity, requiring RFBs \cite{ReceptiveFieldBlock} for competitive performance.
+However, RFBs constitute the main computational bottleneck, currently preventing real-time deployment—a key target for future optimization.

 {

 }